meMuszr/Hal.jl/README.md

 # Hal.jl

-Hal.jl aims to provide a lightweight set of tools for programmers to build Machine Learning and Evolutionary Algorithm models in the Julia programming language.
+Hal.jl aims to provide a lightweight set of tools for programmers to build Machine Learning models and Evolutionary Algorithms in the Julia programming language.

 ## Motivation